 Solution 1 – Use the System File Checker tool to repair missing or corrupted system files

-- Type sfc /scannow > press Enter.
+- When Command Prompt starts, enter sfc /scannow and press Enter.

 Solution 2 – Scan your computer for malware